 - 2.1 The Chartered Institute of Public Finance and Accountancy (CIPFA) has produced the Code of Practice on Treasury Management (the Code) which represents best practice in Treasury Management.
-By adopting the attached Treasury Policy Statement and Strategy for 2013/14 to 2015/16 the Commissioner contributes towards achieving best practice. - 2.2 Part 1 of the Local Government Act 2003 specifies the powers of local authorities to borrow for any purpose relevant to its functions under any enactment or for the purposes of the prudent management of its financial affairs.
+By adopting the attached Treasury Policy Statement and Strategy for 2014/15 to 2016/17 the Commissioner contributes towards achieving best practice.
+Papers are attached at Appendices 1 and 2. - 2.2 Part 1 of the Local Government Act 2003 specifies the powers of local authorities to borrow for any purpose relevant to its functions under any enactment or for the purposes of the prudent management of its financial affairs.
 For the purpose of the Local Government Act 2003 Police and Crime Commissioners are classified as local authorities.
 The CIPFA Prudential Code for Capital sets out a range of prudential and treasury indicators that must be calculated to ensure borrowing is affordable, prudent and sustainable.
-The Prudential Code also refers to the need for a clear and integrated treasury strategy. - 2.3 In addition, under Section 15 of the Local Government Act 2003, local authorities are required to have regard to the CLG's guidance on Local Government Investments.
-This document stipulates the requirement for an annual investment strategy to be integrated into the Commissioner's Treasury Strategy.
+The Prudential Code also refers to the need for a clear and integrated treasury strategy. - 2.3 In addition, under Section 15 of the Local Government Act 2003, local authorities are required to have regard to the CLG's Guidance on Local Government Investments.
+This document stipulates the requirement for an annual investment strategy to be integrated into the Commissioner's Treasury Strategy. - 2.4 The proposed strategy was reviewed by the Joint Independent Audit Committee on 24 February 2014, where it was agreed to recommend to the Commissioner the implementation of the three year Treasury Policy Statement and Strategy.